hicommit/templates/README.md

-# Template For CPP Problem In Hicommittt
+# Template For CPP Problem In Hicommit